zorodendron/hapropos/README.md

 •	A modal variant of predicate logic is included, allowing for the computational analysis of necessary and possible propositions.

-•	Higher-order logic is supported, facilitating more complex logical propositions and relations with arbitrary numbers of relata.
+•	Higher-order logic is supported, allowing more complex logical propositions and relations with arbitrary numbers of relata.

 •	Memory-efficient depth vector representations for logical propositons are included.
 These will be optimised over time.